 Animal gift schemes

-- Don’t follow the herd and give a cow for Christmas – an article in The Independent by our Director, Andrew Tyler.
+- Don’t follow the herd and give a cow for Christmas – an article in The Independent by our former Director, Andrew Tyler.

 - Thinking of Giving a Goat?
 Consider the Butts – World Land Trust criticises animal donor schemes